Student Code of Conduct

 2. Time Line

 A student has five (5) business days after receipt of the written notification of a conduct decision to file an appeal with the Dean of Students’ office.
 Failure to appeal within the five (5) business day period waives the right to appeal.
-Disciplinary actions will not be implemented while an appeal is under consideration.
+Disciplinary actions will not be implemented while an appeal is under consideration unless emergency action has been taken.

 The appeal must be in writing and must contain the following: